Chart Color Schemes

 Belair hosts an older demographic, ranking in the top quartile nationwide

-Belair has a median age of 47, which is higher than Greater Adelaide's figure of 39 and the national average of 38.
-The age profile shows that those aged 75-84 make up 10.3% of the population, while those aged 25-34 comprise only 5.9%.
-Since the 2021 Census, the 75 to 84 age group has increased from 8.8% to 10.3%, and the 65 to 74 cohort has decreased from 12.7% to 10.7%.
+Belair has a median age of 47, which is higher than Greater Adelaide's figure of 39 and above the national average of 38.
+The age profile shows that those aged 75-84 years are particularly prominent, making up 10.3% of the population, while those aged 25-34 years make up only 5.9%.
+According to the 2021 Census, the percentage of people aged 75 to 84 has increased from 8.8% to 10.3%, while the percentage of those aged 65 to 74 has decreased from 12.7% to 10.7%.
 By 2041, demographic projections indicate significant shifts in Belair's age structure.
-The 85+ group is expected to grow by 87%, reaching 372 people from 198.
-Notably, the combined 65+ age groups will account for 50% of total population growth.
-Conversely, the 35 to 44 and 0 to 4 cohorts are projected to experience population declines.
+Notably, the number of people aged 85 and above is expected to grow by 88%, reaching 372 from 198.
+The combined population growth of all those aged 65 and above will account for 50% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the populations of those aged 35-44 years and 0-4 years are expected to decline.